aardlyworthit/Search-and-Destroy-v3.0/HELP.md

 - '**xm** \<**room name**\>**|all**' generates 'goto' links for all matching rooms in your database.
 Note, there is no limit on how many results it can return, other than the size of your db — it will spam your screen with hundreds or thousands of results if you let it.

 ### Xtest commands
+- '**xtest areadata**' currently does very little.
+It was previously used for testing.
+- '**xtest mcvars**' displays the list Mushclient variables S&D is using.
 - '**xtest roomhist**' displays the last 200 rooms you have been in.
 - '**xtest simulate cp**' displays a list of various mob names (alive, dead, unknown, etc.)

-## End-notes and additional information
+## Additional information and end notes
 - If your character is new (i.e. Tier 0) and single-class, be advised that S&D doesn't do well with level-locks.
 This is especially true if your mapper database was built by a character not subject to level locks (i.e. a remort, or tier 1 and above).
 The problem is especially bad if your mapper uses any clan or other short-cut exits.
 Fixing this on my end is outside the scope of the S&D project, as one of the requirements and expectations is that you manage and optimize your mapper DB to your own individual needs.
 Once you remort for the first time, level locks no longer apply and you will no longer experience this issue.

 - S&D is a tool.
 As such, it can be used competently, or incompetently.
-It is to your advantage to do your own mapping—by doing so, you have first-hand experience learning the area layouts and tricks.
-Also, only you can know your individual needs; a DB supplied by someone else will almost certainly need a great deal of effort put into it to make it work correctly for you, often to the point that such effort will be comparable to simply mapping the areas for yourself.
+It is to your advantage to do your own mapping—by doing so, you have first-hand experience learning the area layouts, area quests, and other tricks.
+Also, only you can know your individual needs; a DB supplied by someone else will probably need a lot of effort to make it work correctly for you, often to the point that it's faster to just map the areas yourself.
 Don't do yourself a disservice by cutting corners—I encourage you to do your own exploration and mapping.
 It's a lot of fun, and really is the best way to learn and become experienced.

-- S&D will not kill mobs for you, and in general a lot of effort and attention has gone into ensuring that the plugin is legal and does not violate Aardwolf's botting rules, or any other rules.
-Modifying it to do anything automatically, especially anything that makes it look like a bot is a terrible idea and you ***should not*** do it.
-There is very little to be gained by doing so, and the main thing you accomplish is placing your character in mortal jeopardy.
-It is also highly disrespectful to the Immortals, and can potentially ruin *their* day too by forcing them to take action against you.
+- S&D will not kill mobs for you, and in fact a lot of effort and attention has gone into ensuring that the plugin remains legal and does not violate Aardwolf's botting rules, or any other rules.
+Modifying it to do anything automatically, especially anything that makes it look like a bot is a bad idea and I advise not doing it—the gains are less than you'd think and it puts your character at risk of getting nuked.
+It's also highly disrespectful to the Immortals and can potentially ruin *their* day too by forcing them to take action against you.
 Please don't do that to them; they are good people and they deserve better.
 Respect and follow the rules, always.

+- My expectation is that Immortals will not yell at, interfere with, or otherwise confront players simply for using S&D.  For most players, that sort of confrontation is extremely offputting and in fact has resulted in some players quitting the game.
+If you are a player and are confronted by an Immortal about your use of S&D please report it to me and I will investigate.
+If you are an Immortal and have any concern about S&D please contact me so that I can rectify the problem.